Looking at donation page examples from other nonprofits is a terrible way to figure out how to increase your online donations.

 Result: 150.2% increase in donations

-There has never been a clearer donation page example showing how important your nonprofit’s value proposition is.
+Sometimes it can be challenging to determine what to write on your donation page.
+But there has never been a clearer donation page example showing how important your nonprofit’s value proposition is.

 A value proposition is simply the answer to this critical question: “Why should I give to you, rather than some other organization, or not at all?”